CLIUtils/CLI11/README.md

 * `CLI::ExistingDirectory`: Requires that the directory exists.
 * `CLI::ExistingPath`: Requires that the path (file or directory) exists.
 * `CLI::NonexistentPath`: Requires that the path does not exist.
+* `CLI::FileOnDefaultPath`: 🚧 Best used as a transform, Will check that a file exists either directly or in a default path and update the path appropriately.
+See [Transforming Validators](#transforming-validators) for more details
 * `CLI::Range(min,max)`: Requires that the option be between min and max (make sure to use floating point if needed).
 Min defaults to 0.
 * `CLI::Bounded(min,max)`: Modify the input such that it is always between min and max (make sure to use floating point if needed).
 Min defaults to 0.
 Will produce an error if conversion is not possible.
 * `CLI::PositiveNumber`: Requires the number be greater than 0